Manojkumar-Siva/Eligibility-for-Admission/README.md

 Calculate the first total that sums all the 3 subject marks; and the second total that sums maths and physics marks.

 ### Step4:
-Based on the condition given, check whether the student is eligible for the engineering admission.
+Based on the given condition, check whether the student is eligible for the engineering admission.

 ### Step5:
-Display the output for the input read from the user.
+Display the output for the input read from the user

 ### Step6:
 Stop the execution.